scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 Batch, but it is not currently designed to offer an accessible single point of access to these resources.

 Here, we introduce a new Python library with support for Python 2.7 and 3.5+: Cloudknot :cite:`cloudknot-docs` :cite:`cloudknot-repo`, that launches Python functions as jobs on the AWS Batch service, thereby lifting these limitations.
-Rather than introducing its own set of terms and abstractions, Cloudknot attempts to mimic Pythons concurrent futures’ :code:`Executor` objects.
-Users of Cloudknot have to familiarize themselves with one new object: the :code:`Knot`.
+Rather than introducing its own set of terms and abstractions, Cloudknot provides a simple abstraction on top of :code:`Executor` objects whose results are returned by concurrent futures.
+Users of Cloudknot have to familiarize themselves with one new
+object: the :code:`Knot`.
 While some of its functionality will initially be new to users of Cloudknot (e.g., the way that resources on AWS are managed), its :code:`map` method should be familiar to most Python users.

 The next section discusses Cloudknot's approach to parallelism and the API section describes Cloudknot's user interface.
 In the Examples